Matching Impatient and Heterogeneous Demand and Supply: Proposed matching policies

 \subsection{A priority-ordering policy}

 In this section, we propose a \emph{priority-ordering} matching policy, which defines an order of edges over which matches are made in a greedy fashion at each discrete review point using available demand and supply.
-We will show that, with a properly chosen priority-ordering, such a policy is able to imitate the matching rates determined by an optimal extreme point solution to the MP when there exists one.
-For example, the existence of an optimal extreme point solution is guaranteed when the patience time distributions have increasing hazard rates.
-In other words, if supply and demand become more impatient the longer they wait in queue, then a simple priority ordering is enough to balance the trade-off between matching values and holding costs.
-This result is intuitive from the perspective of the steady-state queue behavior as characterized by Theorem~\ref{lem:concave}: with increasing hazard rates the steady-state queues are concave functions of the matching rates.
-Thus, when deciding between making a match on two adjacent edges (i.e., edges that share a supply node or a demand node), the steady-state objective of \eqref{eq:max_A_w_v3G} is a convex function (Corollary~\ref{col:convexity}) of these two matching variables (since the queue-lengths enter the objective negatively), and hence an optimal solution will prioritize one over the other.
+We will show that, with a properly chosen priority-ordering, such a policy is able to imitate the matching rates determined by an optimal extreme point solution to the MP when there exists one. \amy{From Corollary~\ref{col:convexity} to Theorem~\ref{lem:concave}}, the existence of an optimal extreme point solution is guaranteed when the patience time distributions have increasing hazard rates.
+In words, if supply and demand become more impatient the longer they wait in queue, then a simple priority ordering is enough to balance the trade-off between matching values and holding costs.

-To formalize this intuition, our proof shows that a properly constructed priority-ordering can implement the matching rates determined by an optimal extreme point solution to the MP.
-In this section, we construct such a priority-ordering and show that it is able to replicate an optimal extreme point solution to the MP.
 In the rest of this section, we assume the existence of an optimal extreme solution to the MP \eqref{eq:max_A_w_v3G} which we denote by $\bld\mstar$.